quicwg/base-drafts/draft-ietf-quic-transport.md

 uses.

-The primary function of a connection ID is to ensure that changes in addressing at lower protocol layers (UDP, IP) do not cause packets for a QUIC connection to be delivered to the wrong endpoint.
+The primary function of a connection ID is to ensure that changes in addressing at lower protocol layers (e.g. UDP, IP) do not cause packets for a QUIC connection to be delivered to the wrong endpoint.
 Each endpoint selects connection IDs using an implementation-specific (and perhaps deployment-specific) method that will allow packets with that connection ID to